tomjaguarpaw/H2/posts/summation.markdown

 * 1/4 = lim (x < 1) { (1 - 4x) + 2x(1-4x^2) + 3x^2(1 - 4x^3) + 4x^3(1 - 4x^4) + ... }

-This is about as close as we can get rigourously, I think, to the physicists claim that
+This is about as close as we can get, I think, using a rigourous form of Numberphile's proof, to the physicists claim that

 * 1/4 = -3 (1 + 2 + 3 + 4 + 5 + ...)